Grants Open & Upcoming

 Scholarships for students studying at the University of Auckland School of Medicine.
 Priority will be given to applicants that illustrate financial/personal hardship and integrity.

-Applications are scheduled to open from 1 April – 26 April 2024.
+Applications are scheduled to open 1 April 2025 – 1 May 2025.

 New Grant Opportunities